bindi-nagda/megatron/README.md

 # MEGATRON: Meta-Learning for Next-Generation Advanced Technology Realization & Acceleration

-MEGATRON is a high-performance framework for large-scale data processing and model training.
-This repository provides tools to download, process, and train models on open-source datasets, with support for extensible custom datasets and SLURM-based job submission for GPU clusters.
+MEGATRON is a meta-learning framework for multimodal medical imaging data processing and model training.
+This repository provides tools to download and process data from open-source GREI repositories, and train meta-models on these datasets for few-shot object detection, with support for extensible custom datasets and SLURM-based job submission for GPU clusters.

 ---